Thought-Weaver/CUDA-Game-of-Life/README.txt

 -f {filename} will load the input file of 0s and 1s and convert it into a cell grid.

--o {base filename} will generate output images in .ppm format using the input name as a base filename as: ./output_frames/{base}_{iter num}.ppm
+-o {base filename} {gif frame delay in ms} will generate an output GIF with the given frame delay as ./gifs/{base filename}.gif

 -q will enable quiet mode and prevent printing the cell state to the terminal.